Download EBB

 Students with non-English language operating systems MUST take a test exam using EBB and prove to us that they have successfully passed the EBB test.
 We MUST see the printed test file.

-Does the Law School loan out laptops for exams?
+• Does the Law School loan out laptops for exams?

 The Law School ordinarily does not provide laptop computers.
 Students are responsible for providing their own equipment.
-If necessary, you can either borrow a laptop from a friend or hand write your exam in a bluebook.
+If necessary, you can either borrow a laptop from a friend or hand write your exam in a paper bluebook.

 Warning: If you borrow a laptop to take EBB exams, please see a Law School Information Technology staff member to move all exams taken on that laptop to the network before returning the laptop to its owner.

-Is there a fee to use EBB?
+• Is there a fee to use EBB?

 No. Currently the EBB software is provided free of charge to Michigan Law students.

-Will EBB work if my firewall is on?
+• Will EBB work if my firewall is on?

 Yes.

-Can I type my exam in Word and copy it into EBB?
+• Can I type my exam in Word and copy it into EBB?

 What to do if...

-You have computer problems PRIOR to the start of an exam
+• You have computer problems PRIOR to the start of an exam

-- return to the proctor all paper exam materials that you received
+• return all paper exam materials that you received to the proctor.

 You may choose to hand write your exam in bluebooks instead of taking advantage of the opportunity to type your exam in EBB.
 Bluebooks are available from the proctor for this purpose.

-You have computer problems DURING an exam
+• You have computer problems DURING an exam

-- return to the proctor all paper exam materials that you received
+• return all paper exam materials that you received to the proctor.

 In the event of laptop failure, you may choose to continue hand writing in bluebooks instead of taking advantage of the opportunity to type the remainder of your exam in EBB.
 Bluebooks will be available from the proctor for this purpose.
 You may obtain bluebooks from the proctor, return to your seat, and continue hand writing your exam.
+If computer problems occur when there are 30 minutes or less left in the exam, you must obtain bluebooks from the proctor and continue hand writing your exam (Law School Information Technology assistance will be provided after the exam has ended).

-You have computer problems at the END of an exam
+• You have computer problems at the END of an exam

 Law School Information Technology staff will be available to assist you in the exam room after the exam has ended.